Top-requested sites to log in to services provided by the state

 DCAMM is responsible for capital planning, public building construction, facilities management, and real estate services for the Commonwealth.

-The Group Insurance Commission (GIC) provides high-quality, affordable health insurance and other benefit options to over 251,000 enrollees and almost 442,000 members.
+The Group Insurance Commission (GIC) provides high-quality, affordable health insurance and other benefit options to over 220,000 subscribers and 460,000 members.

 Where government meets business and business meets government through procurement, business diversity, and customer focus.

-The State Library of Massachusetts supports the research and information needs of government, libraries, and the public through innovative services and access to a comprehensive repository of state documents and other historical items.
+The State Library supports the research and information needs of government, libraries, and the public through innovative services and access to a comprehensive repository of state documents and other historical items.